Leaf Fall Timetable Changes: Autumn 2025

 No leaf fall timetable changes will be made.

-No leaf fall timetable changes have been announced.
+No leaf fall timetable changes are usually made.

 No leaf fall timetable changes will be made.